zp-forks/terraform-provider-discord/docs/data-sources/discord_role.md

 * `id` The id of the role
 * `position` Position of the role.
 This is reverse-indexed. the `@everyone` role is 0
-* `color` The integer representation of the role's color
+* `color` The integer representation of the role's color with decimal color code
 * `permissions` The permission bits of the role
 * `hoist` Whether the role is hoisted
 * `mentionable` Whether the role is mentionable